 The thing I fear most is fear.

-If a man should importune me to give a reason why I loved him, I find it could no otherwise be expressed, than by making answer: because it was he, because it was I.
+If a man urge me to tell wherefore I loved him, I feel it cannot be expressed but by answering: Because it was he, because it was myself.

 There is not much less vexation in the government of a private family than in the managing of an entire state.

 There is little less trouble in governing a private family than a whole kingdom.